Skip to content

 jwt_token = jwt.encode(jwt_payload, DATABOT_AUTH_KEY, algorithm="HS256")

-You would then use the EUSI to build the iframe URL:
+You would then use the token to build the URL used in the widget or iframe:

 Embedding in Salesforce